 Computer science and engineering

-The research in computer science and engineering includes both practical and theoretical aspects of data processing and applications, as well as implementation of such systems.
-We focus on two areas: data science and parallel computer systems.
+The research in computer science and engineering focuses on two areas: data science and parallel computer systems.
+The research includes both practical and theoretical aspects of data processing and applications, as well as implementation of such systems.

 We study and develop methods and technologies for collecting, representing, storing, processing, and analyzing data in the data science area.
 We are also interested in how data can be used for prediction, classification, and pattern recognition.
 Our research is primarily in machine learning, data mining, big data, planning and scheduling, as well as optimization.
 We apply our methods in the areas decision support, image processing, analysis of historic documents, the health sector, transport and logistics, as well as anomaly and intrusion detection.